renovatebot/renovate/docs/usage/updating-rebasing.md

 # Refreshing branches

+In Renovate terminology, _refreshing_ a branch means Renovate will re-apply all dependency updates in the branch on top of the latest commit from the base branch (e.g. `main`/`master`).
-There are many situations in which Renovate must refresh a branch.
+There are many situations in which Renovate might refresh a branch.

 Here is a list of the most common cases where Renovate must refresh the branch: